- Air hostess salary

 - To wear the British Airways uniform to the required standard and be able to conceal any tattoos or body piercings in line with the British Airways uniform standards

 - To be prepared to remove any headwear in the event of an emergency

 - Strong experience of working within a customer service environment

 As you can see, most of these air hostess requirements are pretty standard.
 There is a strong emphasis on customer service experience.
 The best way to get this experience, is by getting one of the customer service jobs at Heathrow Airport itself.
 Sometimes you can start working at the customer service desk for an airline company, and work your way up to air hostess.

 It’s probably clear by now that becoming an air hostess is not an easy task.
 But, if you fit in the air hostess requirements, and get a decent air hostess training, you will certainly have a good chance for getting your dream job.
 And if you think you got what it take, you can take a look at these air hostess jobs.

-If you like this article, please share the love by using the share button of your favorite social netwerk (ours is Facebook
+If you like this article on becoming an air hostess, please share the love by using the share button of your favorite social netwerk (ours is Facebook